 Cracking open the crustacean!

-What has two pair of antennae and no backbone?
+What has two pairs of antennae and no backbone?
 A crustacean of course!
 This family of invertebrates includes well-known hard-shelled critters like crabs, lobsters and prawns.

 Prawns are also some of the most popular crustaceans found on Australian plates from the waters of Gladstone — and none are more sought after than the giant tiger prawn (shown in the picture below).